The Ranch

 What to Order at The Ranch

-Ranch holds a Michelin Plate for consecutive years (2024 and 2025), which points directly toward its beef program as the core of what the kitchen does well.
+The Ranch holds Michelin Plate recognition for consecutive years (2024 and 2025), which points directly toward its beef program as the core of what the kitchen does well.
 At a steakhouse in this recognition tier, the safest order is always the cut you want prepared the way you want it, and the wine list built to support it.
 The Michelin Plate designation, combined with a 4.5 Google rating across more than 1,100 reviews, suggests consistency on the fundamentals: dry-aged or prime-grade beef, sauces built to complement rather than mask the cut, and sides that function as supporting elements rather than distractions.
 On the wine side, a Napa Valley Cabernet Sauvignon or a structured California red blend is the natural pairing argument the room is built around.
 Ask the floor staff for their current list anchors, particularly if they hold any allocated bottles or older-vintage selections at the mid-tier price point.
 That conversation, in a room recognized by Michelin two years running, should be worth having.

 Peers You’d Cross-Shop